Marketing Cloud, Trailhead...

 In addition to the need for multi-platform integration, resource management software should also be capable of coordinating with any existing systems or processes that you organization may already have in place.
 If you use an effective CRM system, for example, resource management should be able to link directly with it, and work in tandem to provide data-based information and real-time solutions.

 Salesforce to Manage Your Resources

 The CRM technology used to improve and maintain buyer-seller relationship is uniquely suited to resource management.
-Because of this, established CRM providers may offer the best resource-management software options to fit your organisation’s needs.
+Because of this, established CRM providers may offer the best resource-management software options to fit your organization’s needs.
 Salesforce is one such provider.
-With their mobile-first design, wide customisation and configuration options (including an extensive library of third-party apps via the Salesforce AppExchange), web-based cross-platform accessibility, and real-time synchronisation of data for all users, Salesforce resource management is a reliable, usable, and widely integrable option.
+With their mobile-first design, wide customization and configuration options (including an extensive library of third-party apps via the Salesforce AppExchange), web-based cross-platform accessibility, and real-time synchronization of data for all users, Salesforce resource management is a reliable, usable, and widely integrable option.

 No matter your project, no matter your business, no matter your industry, your organization relies on its available resources in order to achieve success.
 As such, effective management of those resources inevitably leads to better execution and a greater ROI.
 And, just as you won’t accomplish anything without the right resources, it’s just as true to say that without proper resource management, your resources will never be able to provide you as much value as they otherwise could.
 Leverage technology for better resource management, and you see just how high your business can grow when built on a foundation of correctly managed assets.